Dr. Nicole Nyffenegger-Staub

 - Consultation Hour

 Nicole Nyffenegger teaches medieval and early modern English literature and culture.
-In her current research projects, she focuses on the textuality of human skin in medieval and early modern literature and on literary representations of pain.
+In her current research projects, she focuses on the connections of human skin, texts, and narratives in medieval and early modern literature and on representations of pain in literature and art.
 Nicole has published an edited volume on marked skin (Writing on Skin in the Age of Chaucer, 2018), one more generally on bodies in medieval literature (Fleshly Things and Spiritual Matters: Studies on the Medieval Body in Honour of Margaret Bridges, 2011), and one on authorship in historiography (Authorising History.
 Gestures of Authorship in Fourteenth-Century Historiography, 2013).

 Nicole’s research interests include discourses of the human body, human-animal studies, representations of self and other, and constructions of (authorial) identity.
 Apart from these topics and the ever-present literature/history connection (as a trained medieval historian, she feels she has a certain bias), Nicole’s teaching has covered a wide range of topics, including literary theory, methodology, the history of language, cultural studies, and gender studies.

 She may be contacted with questions on:

 Nicole is also the Matura head expert for English (Hauptexpertin KMK Kanton Bern).

 I teach the literature and culture of medieval and early modern England on both BA and MA level.
 My workshops are often aimed at covering a lot of material in relatively short time (e.g. “Reading the Bible”).
 For BA courses I try to vary between those that focus on one author or work (e.g., “Chaucer’s Women”) and those that approach a specific topic through a variety of works from different eras and genres (e.g. “Animals in Premodern Literature and Culture”).
 MA seminars tend to be more theoretical and are geared towards further refining core academic skills in paper writing, discussions, and presentations.
 I also teach beginner courses such as “Analysing Literature” and “Introduction to Literature” and regularly (co-)organise excursions.